Andrew Yang takes lead in California data privacy measure

 It would also triple the fines on companies that violate kids’ privacy or illegally collect and sell their private information, while closing some of the loopholes that proponents say companies such as Facebook, Google and Spotify have exploited by saying they’re not selling personal information but “sharing” it with partners.
 Consumers could also opt out of data sharing and sales of private information about everything from their race and ethnicity to union membership or religion.

-“I think this is going to be an opportunity for us to set a national standard,” said Yang.
+“I think this is going to be an opportunity for us to set a national standard,” Yang said.
 “As soon as other states see that Californians have these data and privacy rights, they’re going to want the same thing.”